Lee de Forest

 the three-element "Audion" triode vacuum tube in 1908.
 This helped start the Electronic Age, and enabled the development of the electronic oscillator.
-These made radio broadcasting and long distance telephone lines possible, and led to the development of talking motion pictures, among countless other applications.
+These made radio broadcasting and long-distance telephone lines possible, and led to the development of talking motion pictures, among countless other applications.

 He had over 300 patents worldwide, but also a tumultuous career – he boasted that he made, then lost, four fortunes.
 He was also involved in several major patent lawsuits, spent a substantial part of his income on legal bills, and was even tried (and acquitted) for mail fraud.

-Despite this, he was recognised for his pioneering work with the 1922 IEEE Medal of Honor, the 1923 Franklin Institute Elliott Cresson Medal and the 1946 American Institute of Electrical Engineers Edison Medal.
+He was recognized for his pioneering work with the 1922 IEEE Medal of Honor, the 1923 Franklin Institute Elliott Cresson Medal, and the 1946 American Institute of Electrical Engineers Edison Medal.